About Wagga Wagga Airport

 Wagga Wagga boasts one of the busiest regional airports in New South Wales, with over 120 flights between Wagga Wagga, Sydney and Melbourne each week, carrying approximately 225,000 passengers annually.
 The airport is a growing hub for commerce, employment, education and training in the aviation industry.

-The airport is Commonwealth (RAAF) owned, with the civil side was leased by Wagga Wagga City Council in 1992 for 30 years.
+The airport is Commonwealth (RAAF) owned, the civil side was leased by Wagga Wagga City Council in 1992 for 30 years.
 The airport covers an area of approximately 500 acres (202 hectares).

 Fees & Charges